VishGit1234/VishGit1234.github.io/src/pages/aboutme.md

-I'm currently a third year Computer Science student at the University of Waterloo and am passionate about all things software 💻, especially data science 📈.
+I'm currently a third year Computer Science student at the University of Waterloo and am passionate about all things software and robotics.
 Through multiple internships, I've had the opportunity to develop software in a variety of environments for many different projects.